WebReflection/attachshadow/README.md

 ### Missing

   * the `<slot>` element <small>(under consideration)</small>
+  * if you `shadowRoot.innerHTML = "<p onclick='console.log(0)'></p>"` DOM Level 0 events won't ever propagate (inconsistent with real Shadow DOM, just don't do that or simply use [hyperHTML](https://github.com/WebReflection/hyperHTML) instead that will use `addEventListener`)

 ### What this is not

   * this is not a Custom Elements or an HTMLTemplateElement polyfill.
 This is only the `attachShadow` method.
-  * this is not, and never will be, a 100% reliable polyfill for Shadow DOM, for the simple reason that Shadow DOM cannot be polyfilled (this is _a poorlyfill_ indeed)
+  * this is not, and never could be, a 100% reliable polyfill for Shadow DOM, for the simple reason that Shadow DOM cannot be polyfilled (this is _a poorlyfill_ indeed, with its caveats and compromises)
   * not yet a battle tested solution.
 If you have any experience with _iframe_ shenanigans please help making this poorlyfill less poor, thank you!

 ### CDN